apollographql/apollo-client/react-docs/source/server-side-rendering.md

 <h3 id="skip-for-ssr">Skipping queries for SSR</h3>

 If you want to intentionally skip a query during SSR, you can pass `ssr: false` in the query options.
-Typically, this will mean the component will get rendered in it's loading state on the server.
+Typically, this will mean the component will get rendered in its loading state on the server.
 For example:

 ```js
 const withClientOnlyUser = graphql(GET_USER_WITH_ID, {